skrey/yellow-extensions/source/search/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `SearchLocation` = search location
-`SearchPaginationLimit` = number of entries to show per page
+`SearchPaginationLimit` = number of entries to show per page, 0 for unlimited
 `SearchPageLength` = maximum page length to show

 The following files can be customised: